 Who is able to wage war with such a mighty military force, made up of these different nations, all sharing a passionate hatred for Israel?
 What nation would dare to enter into battle against such a formidable foe?
 How could Israel possibly win?
 This situation will be similar to the days when powerful Goliath was defying the armies of Israel (1 Samuel 17).
 Who could possibly defeat such a great giant?
 With man this was impossible, and the situation seemed totally hopeless from a human point of view.
-However, Goliath, that great giant, was defeated by a great God!
+However, Goliath, that great giant, was defeated by a greater God, the omnipotent One!

 The Mighty Invaders Meet Their Doom

 The invaders from the north will come against Israel with evil intent (Ezekiel 38:10-12), but who will actually bring them there (see Ezekiel 38:16)? ________________________________ God will draw them into battle (Ezekiel 38:4).
 The LORD wants these armies in the land so that He can accomplish His purposes, and these soldiers and their commanders will definitely be in for a big surprise!
 Who will defeat this “mighty army” (see Ezekiel 38:18-23; 39:1-7)?
 Circle the correct answer: